apicracy/watchdocs-rails/README.md

 ### Development (manual tests)

-If you don't have any request specs yet.
-You can add the following line to `config/environments/development.rb`.
+If you don't have any request specs yet, you can add the following line to `config/environments/development.rb`.

 ```ruby
 config.middleware.insert(0, Watchdocs::Rails::Middleware)